Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Element5, a manufacturer of mass timber products based in St. Thomas, has wrapped up a $107-million expansion of its production facility, which will double its output and create 150 new jobs.
+Element5, a producer of mass timber products based in St. Thomas, has successfully finished a $107-million expansion of its manufacturing facility.
+This move will double its production capacity and create 150 new jobs.

-Announced on September 17, the initiative involves setting up a cutting-edge glue-laminated timber (glulam) production line; constructing a new 57,000-square-foot building for lumber sorting; and adding an 18,000-square-foot office space spread over two floors that features cross-laminated timber (CLT) produced by the company.
+Announced on September 17, the project features the installation of an advanced glue-laminated timber (glulam) production line, along with a new 57,000-square-foot building dedicated to lumber sorting.
+Additionally, there’s a two-storey office space covering 18,000 square feet that showcases cross-laminated timber (CLT) made by the company.

-This expansion increases the facility’s total area to over 350,000 square feet and boosts its capacity to produce 100,000 cubic metres of CLT and glulam products each year.
+This expansion increases the total area of the complex to over 350,000 square feet and boosts its production capability to 100,000 cubic metres each year for CLT and glulam products.

-The Ontario government contributed $8 million from the Invest Ontario Fund for this project.
-This adds to the $3.46 million that was provided by the province in 2024.
+The Ontario government contributed $8 million from the Invest Ontario Fund towards this initiative.
+This is in addition to the $3.46 million provided by the province in 2024.

 “This expansion represents a bold step forward for Element5, our partners, and the mass timber industry in Canada,” Chris Latour, president of Element5, said in a news release.